RedsXDD/neopywal.nvim/README.md

 })
 ```

-Custom color variables are gonna be automatically exported with the `get_colors()` function and can used normally when using the `get_colors()` function or when defining custom highlight groups.
+Custom color variables are gonna be automatically exported with the `get_colors()` function and can used normally when using it to import a colors dictionary.

 ## Customizing highlight groups.